Racial Justice Advocate. public speaker + writer.

 I host online and in-person workshops including my renowned Spiritual Activism series which promotes racial justice, reconciliation and healing for all hue-mans, prioritizing the needs and comfort of Black and Indigenous womxn.

-My work has been featured in publications such as Huffington Post, BuzzFeed, Black Girl in Om, Hello Giggle and Thrive, and I’ve presented at international conferences including SXSW in Austin, me Convention in Stockholm and the Follow Black Women Conference in Omaha and I’ve worked with a variety of global brands including WeWork, Lululemon and TELUS.
-I love donuts, dancing and all things metaphysical, ideally all at the same time!
+My work has been featured in publications such as Huffington Post, BuzzFeed, Black Girl in Om, Hello Giggle and Thrive, and I’ve presented at international conferences including SXSW in Austin, me Convention by MercedesBenz in Stockholm and the Follow Black Women Conference in Omaha.
+I’ve also worked with a variety of global brands including WeWork, Lululemon and TELUS.
+I love donuts, dancing and all things metaphysical (ideally all at the same time).

 I am an outspoken champion for womxn of colour, and am committed to educating, promoting and advocating for anti-racism in our personal, professional and collective lives, and prioritizing healing for POC.